Open-EO/openeo-vue-components/README.md

 **Slots:**

 - `default`: Place for the content of your tab.
-The slot property `tab` holds a reference to the `Tab` component.
+The slot property `tab` holds a reference to this component.

 **Events:**